Should I Invest or Pay off the Mortgage?

-To determine if you should invest or pay off your mortgage, you need to compare the after-tax return on your investments with the after-tax cost of your mortgage, as in the example below.
+To determine if you should invest or pay off your mortgage, you need to compare the after-tax return on your investments with the after-tax cost of your mortgage.
+Let us assume the following facts:

 - Marginal tax rate: 25%

 - Safe investment return: 4%

 For every $100 of taxable investment income, you get to keep $75 after paying taxes at 25%.
 For every $100 of mortgage interest you pay, assuming you itemize deductions on your tax return, your net cost is $75 after deducting the interest at 25%.
 Either way, you are paying tax regardless of whether you invest and earn investment income or cash in the investments to pay off the mortgage.